jri/dm3-freifunk-geomap/README.md

 DM3 Freifunk Geomap
 ===================

 This DeepaMehta 3 plugin realizes a Freifunk community application.
 Freifunk participants can register and provide information about themself and their access points.
-The access points are displayed on a geographical map (the user can choose between Google Maps and OpenStreetMap).
+Both, participants and access points are displayed on a geographical map (you can choose between Google Maps and OpenStreetMap).
 Additionally, access points can be searched e.g. by user's real name, description, or city.
 The DM3 Freifunk Geomap plugin is designed to work in conjunction with the [DeepaMehta 3 Access Control](http://github.com/jri/deepamehta3-accesscontrol) plugin.
 The geo maps are realized by the means of [OpenLayers](http://openlayers.org/).

 Freifunk (German for "free radio") is an international project for open and free Wireless Networks with free frequencies for everyone.
 Based on open software and industry standards.
 <http://www.freifunk.net/>